-High winds 'a recipe for explosive fire growth' in Southern California
+California fires: High winds are a recipe for 'explosive' growth

 A video posted to Instagram shows a Los Angeles County Fire helicopter maneuvering around heavy smoke to make a water drop on the Skirball Fire.

 The smoke from the fires could be seen from the International Space Station.
 Astronaut Randy Bresnik wrote in one tweet: "I was asked this evening if we can see the SoCal fires from space.
 Yes Faith, unfortunately we can.
 May the Santa Ana's die down soon. #Californiawildfire."
-In another post he thanked the thousands of people fighting the fires.